Scholarship Event FAQ

 Q: Are all parts of Scholars’ Day mandatory?

 A: Yes, all parts of the event are mandatory unless arrangements with the Office of Admissions have been made prior to the event.
-We encourage students to think of the entire weekend as part of the interview process because they will interact with faculty and interview committee members from the opening banquet on Friday to the closing session on Saturday.
+We encourage students to think of the entire weekend as part of the interview process as you will interact with faculty and interview committee members from the opening banquet on Friday to the closing session on Saturday.

 Q: Can I request vegetarian or diet-restricted meals at Scholars’ Day?

-A: The meals for Friday evening may consist of chicken, beef, pork and/or seafood.
+A: The meals for Friday evening may consist of chicken, beef and/or pork.
 Please notify us if you have any dietary restrictions; we will be happy to provide you with a vegetarian option or with a variation of the main meal.
-Any students or guests who need a special meal should email email@example.com by Friday, February 10, 2017.
+Any students or guests who need a special meal should email email@example.com by Friday, February 9, 2018.

 Q: When will I find out my interview times?